 Blender 3D is a free and open source 3D application.
 It is incredibly powerful.

 Its modelling is great at creating many different kinds of shape.
 However, Blender 3D (in the current version as of this writing) is not fully capable of producing high-precision models required for engineering transfer, tooling and manufacturing-downstream processes.
-So for Industrial Design 3D modelling, a dedicated CAID modeller such as Rhino3D is still better.
+So for Industrial Design 3D modelling, a dedicated CAID modeller such as Rhino3D or Solidworks is still better.

 Studiorola provides a Basic 3D Modeling Course that is based on Blender as the learning platform for polygonal modeling.